Employer Insights

 • The employee is paid a significantly higher salary than non-exempt staff

-• The employee makes frequent management decisions and the employee is free from direct supervision
+• The employee makes frequent management decisions and is not supervised directly

 • Supervising two or more full-time employees